hoffjager/databases/README.md

 * Developer, Country

 The dates & finances files contain the following results:
+* Total & average values of pricing
+* Total savings from video games redeemed as gifts & via the PlayStation Plus subscription service
+* Video games purchased per month
 * Video games purchased per year
-* Video games purchased per month
-* Total savings from video games redeemed as gifts & via the PlayStation Plus subscription service.

 The origins files contain the results outlining:
 * The number of games developed per distinct country
 * The number of games developed per distinct developer
-* Distinct number of countries who have developed video games
-* Distinct number of video game developers
+* The combination of distinct developers & countries
 * The complete set of results ordered by video game developer A-Z

 Questions
 Regarding the PlayStation database, I noted the following topics in order to gain further insight into the collected data: